-Still, Peter Altmaier, Minister for Ecocomy has not given up and announced to present a new battery cell production consortium on November, 13, reports the Tagesspiegel newspaper that had broken the story.
-Varta Microbattery Systems and Ford have been named as forming part of it but this has yet to be confirmed.
+Still, Peter Altmaier, Federal Minister for the Economy has not given up and announced the presentation of a new battery cell production consortium on November 13, according to Tagesspiegel newspaper.
+Varta Microbattery Systems and Ford have been named as forming part of the consortium but this has yet to be confirmed.

-But back to TerraE – the conglomerate of 20 companies from production to chemistry specialists including BMZ and StreetScooter that now has failed.
-They had planned to install a battery facility not unlike the Tesla Gigafactory when they got together in May 2017.
+But back to TerraE – the conglomerate made up of 20 companies from production to chemistry specialists including BMZ and StreetScooter has now failed.
+They initially planned to install a battery facility not unlike the Tesla Gigafactory when they got together in May 2017.
 The idea was to scale up capacity until it would reach 34 GWh in 2028.
-Yet they did never began building a factory in the first place, because none of the firms wanted to make a considerable investment into cell production.
+Yet the project remained unfulfilled since none of the firms wanted to make the considerable investment required.

 In this they are not unlike the rest of the (German) industry reportedly.
 Bosch had estimated it would require 20 billion euros to set up a meaningful factory and still it would be uncertain if it would be enough to compete with established suppliers in Asia (we reported).